 Change seminar Change is an interdisciplinary seminar that highlights research and projects at the intersection of technology and development.
 The seminar covers topics such as global health, education, microfinance, agriculture, and communication.
 The seminar meets on Tuesdays, noon to 1:00 pm, throughout the quarter.
-Seminars are announced on the change mailing list (see website for signup instructions).
-Autumn 2015 location: CSE 203.
+Seminars happen every week and are announced on the change website and mailing list (see website for signup instructions).

 Graduate ICTD Course, CSE 599: General ICTD class.
 Covers the history of ICTD, current works, and current status in the field.
 Students will learn best practices for working with communities and how to critically analyze their own research.
 Last offered Autumn 2016.